MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-tools/debug-x-issue-against-copy-of-production.md

 When an issue that requires X++ debugging occurs in a production environment, the system administrator and developer work together to configure debugging and then debug the issue.
 The following illustration shows an overview of the process. [![Debug X+=](./media/debugxpp.jpg)](./media/debugxpp.jpg)

-1. In Microsoft Dynamics Lifecycle Services (LCS), the system administrator requests that a copy of the database be added to the sandbox environment.
+1. In Microsoft Dynamics Lifecycle Services (LCS), the system administrator requests that a copy of the database be connected to the sandbox UAT environment (Perform a database refresh).
 2. In Microsoft Visual Studio Team Services (VSTS), the developer synchronizes the local code to the same build that is running in the production environment.
 3. In the sandbox Azure SQL Database instance, the system administrator creates a temporary SQL sign-in for the developer.
 The developer then configures the environment to connect to the sandbox database.
 4. A firewall exception is added so that the developer environment can connect to the sandbox database.